Explainable Equivariant Neural Networks for Particle Physics: PELICAN: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank the Data Science Institute at the University of Chicago for its generous support of this research.
 TH is supported by the Department of Physics at the University of Chicago.
 DWM and JTO are supported by the National Science Foundation under Grant PHY-2013010.
 The computations in this work were, in part, run at facilities supported by the Scientific Computing Core at the Flatiron Institute, a division of the Simons Foundation.
 The Center for Computational Mathematics at the Flatiron Institute is supported by the Simons Foundation.
+In addition, we are grateful to Andrew Larkoski for insightful comments.